arirusso/pulse-analysis/README.md

 ### Input file

 Pulse-Analysis operates on a single input audio file at a time.

-#### Audio format

-The audio file must be in an uncompressed format such as *WAV* or *AIFF*.
+This file must be in an uncompressed format such as *WAV* or *AIFF*.

 In keeping with conventions established by the Litmus Test, audio input files must be at least *48k* sample rate.

 Mono audio files are recommended.
 If a stereo file is used, only the left channel will be analyzed.

-#### Audio content

 It's recommended that the audio file have a pulse rate of *16th notes* at *120 BPM* and be around *10 minutes long*.
-Using a single, consistent pulse-like sound (eg snare drum) striking 16th notes will produce the best results.
+In other words, to produce the best results, use only a single repetitive pulse-like sound (eg snare drum) striking 16th notes.

-If it's not clear what's meant by this, example audio files are included in the repository and can be found [here](https://github.com/arirusso/pulse-analysis/tree/master/spec/media)
+Example audio files are included in the repository and can be found [here](https://github.com/arirusso/pulse-analysis/tree/master/spec/media)

 ### Command Line